Money Resolutions for the New Year | Mydoh

 5. Introduce no spend days

 Help make your family’s financial goals easier to stick to by introducing (and practicing) good financial habits like “no spend” days.
 Exactly like it sounds, agree on a day once a week, or even a couple of times a month, where no one taps their debit card.
 For greater success, pick a day where it’ll be easier for everyone to keep their cash in their pocket.
 That means no stopping for coffee on the way to work or home from school, take a packed lunch, and no shopping online.
-No spend days is a great way to help kids and teens learn the difference between wants vs needs.
+No spend days is one way to help kids and teens learn the difference between wants vs needs.

 Learn more: How kids and teens can gamify their savings